 It doesn’t make much difference.
-For commercial purposes, we can’t waste the customer’s time, so we chose # 1.
+We can’t waste the customer’s time for commercial purposes, so we chose # 1.
 You did dab a spot of white paint on each flywheel mark, didn’t you?

 According to BMW, the engine must be cold.
 The /2 and earlier often had unstable heads, and the valve adjustment would/could change easily with temperature.
 If your /5, or later engine, is healthy, it matters none of it is hot or cold.
 The settings will be virtually the same.
 These heads are stable, and the temperature isn’t important.
 If you find a difference of more than .002″, then I would want to know why.
 If you doubt this assertion that temperature isn’t a factor, prove it to yourself.
 When you return from a ride, remove a valve cover, and check the valve setting.
 After it cools off, recheck it.

-Most of this procedure is for checking BMW valve lash (clearance) for the first time.
+This procedure is mostly for checking BMW valve lash (clearance) for the first time.